rjkreider/wp2hugopy/README.md

 Markdown files are output into a posts/ folder.

-This does not handle comments, or other custom post metadata.
+This does not handle comments, shortcodes or other custom post metadata.
 Feel free to add things.